erikmooney/SecondRealipony/README.md

 Each segment of the demo resides in its own C# class that derives from SRSegment.
 Each of these segments is self-contained with all its own animation and display logic.

 World.cs is a special case.
-It just displays a placeholder image.
+It just plays a prerendered video.
 In Second Realipony, this scene was rendered from Source Filmmaker instead and later stitched into the final video.
-The C# class for World.cs is just here to preserve the timing and flow with regards to the frame count and music playing.

 VIDEO RENDERING